1xuan/iblog/Others/2021-02-05-The Way Playing Docker.md

 - RUN

-    Be used to execute shell command in the new layer and commit the result in the new image
+    Be used to execute shell command in the new layer and commit the result in the new image (Only executes at image build time, not container run time)

 - WORKDIR